 NAACP of San Jose/Silicon Valley et al. v.
 City of Palo Alto (Racial & Economic Justice)

-These communities have long been turned away from the gates of Foothills Park under threat of arrest if they attempt to enter its grounds—despite the fact that it is public land.
+These communities had long been turned away from the gates of Foothills Park under threat of arrest if they attempted to enter its grounds—despite the fact that it is public land.

 On Sep.
 15, 2020, the ACLU Foundation of Northern California and the firm Munger, Tolles & Olson LLP filed suit against Palo Alto to compel the city to remove the park’s residents-only restriction.
 The suit was brought on behalf of the National Association for the Advancement of Colored People of San Jose/Silicon Valley (NAACP) and 10 individual plaintiffs who are residents of Palo Alto, East Palo Alto, Menlo Park, and neighboring communities throughout Santa Clara and San Mateo Counties.